Miro0o/Docs-Notes/CS/🗺 CS_Overview/🏫 Missing Semester.md

 ### Notebook Programming
 [Notebook programming environments](https://en.wikipedia.org/wiki/Notebook_interface) can be really handy for doing certain types of interactive or exploratory development.

-[Jupyter](https://jupyter.org/) is a very popular notebook programming envrionment for Python (and several other languages).
+[Jupyter](https://jupyter.org/) is a very popular notebook programming environment for Python (and several other languages).

 [Wolfram Mathematica](https://www.wolfram.com/mathematica/) is another notebook programming environment that’s great for doing math-oriented programming.